Custom error pages

 - Configure the

 <httpErrors> section.
-The sample below demonstrates handling some of the most common error codes:
+The sample below demonstrates handling the 500 error code:

 Configure the <customErrors> element